monicaepark/cse15l-lab-reports/w5-researching-commands.md

-# Walkthrough: researching and running commands in linux
+# walkthrough: researching and running commands in linux
 in this week's lab report, we'll be researching about different commands in linux and running them in a directory called "technical" from a class repository called "docsearch."

-## Part 1: Researching commands
+## part 1: researching commands
 This week, we were given 3 commands we could explore further: `less`, `find` or `grep`.
 I wanted to know a little more about the differences between find and grep, and decided to do a quick google search.
 I landed at [this](https://stackoverflow.com/questions/43165447/what-is-the-difference-between-find-with-grep) stack overflow page, where I found this helpful response by TheSprinter:
 ![Image](/w5/w5-stack.png)